 Board of Trustees

-Our Board of Trustees is a vital element in our Einstein Academy community, and we work to ensure a positive, effective, and collaborative relationship between our Board and other stakeholders, all working together for kids, for families, for the community, for today and the future.
+Our Board of Trustees is a vital part of our Einstein Academy community, and we work to ensure a positive, effective, and collaborative relationship between our Board and other stakeholders, all working together for kids, for families, for the community, for today and the future.

 Dr. Sam Rubinson